ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 #### save_flat_wrap(filename)

-Write the flatwrap to DXF, IGES or STEP file.
+Write the flatwrap to DXF, IGES, or STEP file.

 * **Parameters:**
-  - filename: Path to the file to be writen.
+  - filename: Path to the file to be written.

 <a id="compolyx.OrientedSelectionSet.selection_rules"></a>